 Attraction is a funny thing.
 It can spontaneously override our most logical behavior.
 Up until that moment I had been meticulously careful not to touch doorknobs, elevator buttons, or any commonly handled object, for fear of cooties raining down on my immunocompromised system.
 But in one fell swoop of finding someone attractive, I leaned on that booger-laden pedestal with the joie de vivre of someone picnicking at the Eiffel Tower in springtime.

 Ignoring my strong desire to quickly bathe in hand sanitizer, I held my position, leaning swankily like a masked supermodel on Ativan.
 Something about this wholly unnatural position must have appealed to him as he then laughed at me.
-I don’t know if he found me attractive or just thought I was winded, but he leaned in towards me, reaching out his hand like a character on the cover of a gosh darn romance novel.
+I don’t know if he found me attractive or thought I was winded and needed a rest, but he leaned in, reaching out his hand like a character on the cover of a gosh darn romance novel.
 I swear I could see his chiseled smile through the mask, and as he started to handsomely explain the first stages of becoming a member of a cult, my hearing softened.

 It may have been from fasting for my poop test, but I like to think it was instead my drunken pheromones taking hold as he whispered his innermost fantasy to me: Maybe you should come inside and I can show you around.
 I know where to find free snacks.
 And I don’t mean flimsy packages of Saltines, I have access to full-sized candy bars.
 We can cuddle on the community couch and watch a movie about aliens, but the good kind who don’t probe your bottom.
 And then head up to the rooftop where we’ll laugh at all the tourists paying forty dollars for pictures with knockoff Spidermen in rented unitards.
 And after we’ve laughed so long we give ourselves firm, but not overly aggressive six-pack abs, we’ll roll around on the furry carpet at the foot of the community couch and pull lint balls out of each other’s static-induced hair.

-And though what he really said was, “How about I show you the business office”, I was so deep into my telenovela version of what was looking like a promising future together, I heard my outside voice say.
+What he really said was, “How about I show you the business office”, but I was so deep into my telenovela version of what was looking like a promising future together, I heard my outside voice say.
 Yes!
 Let’s go now into that place inside the place!

 Lusty, human-interaction-deprived Nina, couldn’t believe it!
 My blood sugar was tanking, and I was starting to get the shakes, but he was asking me out!
 And I was all-in.
 Here was this fabulously armed, religious-talker who was fun, arousing, cool and energetic.
 Or more simply, he was a F.A.R.T.
 F.A.C.E.
 And he was going to be my FART FACE.